How programs like Wholesome Wave are getting fresh food to all.

 Wholesome Wave created a few programs poised to help make shopping at farmer’s markets more affordable for those living on a smaller budget.
 Wholesome Wave paves the way for programs such as the Healthy Food Commerce Initiative (HFCI), Fruit and Vegetable Prescription Program (FVRx), and the Double Value Coupon Program (DVCP).

 The HFCI was launched in 2011 and was created to strengthen regional agriculture by catalyzing the development of regional food support.
 The project works to direct capital assistance to mission-driven food hubs.
 These hubs have a potential to be a viable business that will connect production in rural areas with urban demand.
-HFCI is designed to hopefully boost regional economic activity, increase farming incomes, and preserve farmland acreage.
+HFCI is designed to hopefully boost regional economic activity, increase farming incomes, provide affordable healthy food and preserve farmland acreage.

 The FVRx program is designed to help families that are at risk of developing obesity or diet-related conditions such as type 2 diabetes and heart disease.
 Wholesome Wave conducted a study in 2010 to test this program, along with Ceiling and Visibility Unlimited (CAVU).
 Results showed that the program had a significant effect on the 246 participants, educating them on healthy eating and how to shop for nutritious products.
 Since then, Wholesome Wave expanded the program to eight other sites, including Massachusetts, California, and Rhode Island.